cdsulliv/ResumeParsing/README.md

 Parse Leadership experience section.
 Calls on the sports list and identifies frats, sports, clubs & orgs

-Right now, only reads the sample.
-Need to update to pull from CSV with Leadership section.
-No output, only prints to screen.

 5. Experience.py
 Input: CSV
 line 238 hardcodes the files it needs to read.